prasenjit-net/crypto/index.md

 assertEquals(data, output);
 ```

-> This can only be used for small datas, as encrypting data larger that key length in vulnarable in RSA.
+> This can only be used for small data, as encrypting data larger that key length in vulnarable in RSA.
 > And also it can be used in one way, means only client can encrypt and server can decrypt.

 ## AesOverRsaEncryptorBuilder